EtzionR/My-Convex-Hull/README.md

 &emsp;&emsp; ![upperlower](https://github.com/EtzionR/My-Convex-Hull/blob/main/pictures/upperlower.png)

 - We perform the calculation for each such sub-boundary (hull).
-In order to verify that this we take the desired path, we use **invalid function** (lambda function).
+In order to verify that we choose the desired path, we use **invalid function** (lambda function).
 This function identifies for each point if there is a better route to it.
 When a "better path" means relativity lower slope than the slope to the previous point.
 You can see such example in the following figure:

 &emsp;&emsp; ![better_path](https://github.com/EtzionR/My-Convex-Hull/blob/main/pictures/better.png)